Texiwill/aac-lib/ovfimport/README.md

 ### Installation
 Get a copy of govc or ovftool, then place the script anywhere convenient.
 Then create a .ov-defaults and .govc file as appropriate.
+Govc-import is really on hold now until govc also improves.

 ### Support
 Email elh at astroarch dot com for assistance or if you want to add for more items.

 ### Changelog
+1.5 Fixed import of specific images.
+Added support to import based on specified keynames for importing more than one of the same OVA or OVF. (useful for importing nested ESXi labs)

 1.4 Fixed support for Nested ESXi Appliance, it was missing some properties

 1.3 Support for ISO images such as VCSA plus change how we handle ZIP files.
 Specify the ZIP file or ISO on the command line and they are extracted into separate directories.
 They are not handled if just in the directory.